-This Course in Winnicottian Clinical Practice, introduced in 2016 by Elsa Oliveira Dias and Zeljko Loparic is an extension of the Training Course in Winnicottian Psychoanalysis created by them in 2003.
+This Course of the Brazilian Institute of Winnicott´s Psychoanalysis (IBPW) was introduced in 2016 by Elsa Oliveira Dias and Zeljko Loparic is an extension of the Training Course in Winnicott´s Psychoanalysis created by them in 2003.
 In its initial form, the structure and material of the course are a direct result of research developed since 1993 by these two professionals at the State University of Campinas (Unicamp) and the Pontifical Catholic University of São Paulo (PUC-SP) as well as within the Research Group on Philosophy and Psychotherapy Practice (GFPP) founded by them in 1995, and which formed the basis of the São Paulo Winnicottian School.
 This extended version of the course became possible and even necessary with the development of research within the São Paulo Winnicottian School.
 Whilst the training of psychoanalysts is the main focus of the course, this is also aimed at professionals from all of the areas covered by Winnicott’s practical and therapeutic interests, and for whom he also developed training projects.

 2. ADMINISTRATION DATA